Computer Science (Digital & Technology Solutions) BSc

 The study abroad option isn't available on this programme.

-During this degree apprenticeship programme, you will undertake two summer placements and a full-year placement.
+During this degree apprenticeship programme, you'll undertake two summer placements and a full-year placement.
 All of these placements are hosted by PwC and, whilst working as a PwC employee, you'll receive a salary each month.

-Whilst on placement, you will work with several PwC technology teams working on client projects and gaining insight into the full digital ecosystem behind world-leading brands across a broad range of sectors and industries.
+Whilst on placement, you'll work with several PwC technology teams working on client projects and gaining insight into the full digital ecosystem behind leading brands across a broad range of sectors and industries.
 This gives you the opportunity to apply what you have learned in a challenging but fully supported real world environment, and gain experience you won’t find elsewhere.

 Benefits of your PwC work placements: